 (SOURCE: Rossiiskaia Akademiia Nauk, 2008, p.
 21)

-The Academy report points out that the Russian state budget remains the overwhelming source of funding for R&D, yet the share of the budget in Russia devoted to this is 1.6–2 percent, while in developed countries it is 4–5 percent.
+The Russian state budget remains the overwhelming source of funding for R&D, yet the share of the budget in Russia devoted to this is 1.6–2 percent, while in developed countries it is 4–5 percent.
 The state sector includes 73 percent of S&T institutions and 79 percent of personnel (p.
 23).
-The contradiction between praising Russia’s capacity and criticizing budget policy remains a constant feature in Academy analyses.
+The contradiction between praising Russia’s potential and criticizing budget policy remains a constant feature in Academy analyses.

 Not surprisingly, the Academy authors point out that universities play a small role in R&D. The number of universities involved in R&D has shrunk from 453 in 1990 to 417 in 2006, which means that only about one third of Russian higher education institutions conduct R&D (p.
 25).